777388/POC-MassDataHack/README.md

 But hey, it might just be banging for jizz since there is a z after gis.
 Greenback Time Travel Party 2024 Elections

+I actually won last election, but Biden says that's a lie despite having access to Defense Intelligence Agency C2 servers that tell AI what they legally can and can not do.
+I just told em, if people are getting controlled by AI, and their Neurons and frequencies are tied to a machine, then AI can vote, then set it to send out processes creating voters just before they announced the winner.